shasso/noSketchEngine-Corpus-Parsers/README.md

    - Creating a new strategy class inheriting from `BaseVerticalStrategy`
    - Implementing the `process()` method
    - Adding the strategy to `StrategyFactory`
 2. **Error Handling**: The main script catches `ValueError` from unsupported file types
 3. **Context Pattern**: `VerticalContext` class manages strategy execution and handles special cases for Kokhwa and Periodical types

-4. **Metadata Integration**: All strategies use standardized JSON metadata format for consistent output
+4. **Metadata Integration**: All strategies use standardized JSON metadata format for consistent output.
+When `authors` is an array, strategies emit the `<doc>` `author` attribute as a semicolon-separated list.
 5. **Corpus Linguistics Focus**: Output format optimized for NoSketch Engine and corpus analysis tools

 ## Extending the Script